 - Mandatory alcohol education and treatment program,14

-- Ignition interlock device (IID) on your vehicle for at least one year after your driving privileges are reinstated,15 and
+- Ignition interlock device (IID) in your vehicle for at least one year,15 and

 - SR-22 insurance.16

-An ignition interlock device (IID) in Colorado works like a breathalyzer for your car.
-The IID requires the driver to blow a clean (alcohol-free) breath into the device to start the car.
+The IID requires you to blow a clean (alcohol-free) breath into the device to start the car.
 The IID also requires regular rolling samples while the vehicle is operating.
-Any failed tests will be logged and reported.
+Any failed tests will be logged, reported, and delay your reinstatement of unrestricted driving privileges.18

 3. What if I have a DUI in another state?

-If you have a prior conviction for a DUI in another state, it will count as a prior conviction for a DUI in Colorado.19
+If you have any prior conviction for a drunk/drugged driving offense in another state or U.S. territory, it will count as a prior conviction in Colorado.19 It does not matter whether your prior case was for a:

 - DUI